Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When is it most appropriate for a Development Team to change the Definition of Done? (choose the best answer)
+### When is it most appropriate for a Scrum Team to change the Definition of Done? (choose the best answer)

 - [ ] During Sprint Planning.
 - [ ] Prior to starting a new project.